-The Expanded Panel is also referred to as “Expanded Opiate” testing.
-It merely means that the most abused synthetic opiates (aka Opioids) are added to a standard 5 or 10 panel drug test.
+The Expanded Panel, often called “Expanded Opiate” testing, simply means that labs add the most commonly abused synthetic opioids to a standard 5 or 10-panel drug test.

 What are Expanded Opiates?